 - 1 teaspoon dried thyme

-A few minutes before you are ready to serve, add the olives and taste and adjust seasonings, if necessary.
+- A few minutes before you’re ready to serve, add the olives and taste to adjust seasonings, if desired.
 Drizzle with a little additional olive oil, if desired.
+Serve immediately.

 - Here are more recipes and menu ideas for a Vegetarian and Vegan-Friendly Thanksgiving.